ilkayBedrock/iinitt/README.md

 # wiki
 https://iinitt.nekoweb.org/

-logos and other misc. things can be found on iinitt organization.
+logos and other misc. things can be found on iinitt organization (https://github.com/iinitt).